 Where are your shirts printed?

-All of our tees are printed, set, packaged and shipped out from our small studio in New Brunswick, Canada.
+All of our tees are printed, set, packaged and shipped out from our home studio in Toronto, Ontario, Canada.
 We work on a four-screen printing press and use a good old fashioned iron or our handy Cricut heat press to set the graphics on our tees.
 While it's time consuming, we set every single tee manually one at a time so that the inks absorb fully into the fabrics and won't fade with time.